habbbe/anpa/README.md

 ### TODO

-- Make it possible to use non-copyable types as parse results
-- Add "Getting started" to README.md
+- Add wiki
 - More extensive test cases
-- Proper documentation
-- Improve compilation errors.
+- Improve compilation errors (somewhat done).
 The combined parsers are type checked first when a parse is commenced with some input.
 If a deeply nested parser doesn't type check, a flywheel scroll or a very tall display is highly recommended.